 Switch(config)#monitor session 1 source interface gigabitEthernet 1/3 both Switch(config)#monitor session 1 destination interface gigabitEthernet 1/24

-This tells the switch to send everything coming in and out of port 3 to port 24.
-Now, to be able to configure a switch like this, you need
+This tells the switch to send everything coming in and out of port 3 (the “source interface”) to port 24 (“destination interface”).
+Now, to be able to configure a switch to do this for you, you need

-It comes down to this: if you don’t have both requirements in place, you can’t capture packets of others, just your own.
-The only exception is using ARP spoofing or other attacking techniques (which, you guessed it, are most likely illegal unless you’re authorized to use them on a test network).
+It comes down to this: if you don’t have both of these requirements in place, you can’t capture packets of others.
+Just your own.
+The only exception is using ARP spoofing or other attacking techniques.
+ARP spoofing intentionally misdirects packets so that a “Man-in-the-Middle” can capture them for inspection before passing them on.This, you may have guessed it, is most likely illegal unless you’re authorized to perform this on a test network.

 The real big question

-Now, the real big question is often something like this: “how can I capture packets from someone on another network than my own?”.
+Now, the real big question is often something like this: “how can I capture packets to and from someone on another network than my own?”.
 So let’s say you’re at home, running Wireshark on your computer, and you want to capture packets of a friend sitting in his own home, at his own computer.
-This is like trying to read a postcard she or he is sending via snail mail – you need to be at the right spot at the right time to see it pass you by, or you can’t read it obviously.
-It’s the same with network packets on a remote network – you need to get physical access to it, or you can’t capture any of it’s packets.
+This is like trying to read a postcard she or he is sending via snail mail – you need to be at the right spot at the right time to see it pass you by, or you can’t read it (this should be obvious).
+It’s the same with network packets on a remote network – you need to get physical access to the path of the packets, or you can’t capture any of them.
 So if you want to capture packets with someone’s Facebook password in it, you need to either be

 Finding the passwords

-Let’s say we somehow managed to get the packets we wanted, and they contain passwords.
+Let’s say we somehow managed to get the packets we wanted, and they do contain the passwords we want.
 Which means that one of three things is the case: